Reporting standards in general

 Interest expenses on loans to finance the development of intangible assets are included in cost if they relate to the production period.
 Other borrowing costs are charged to the income statement.

-The cost of software includes costs of planning work, including direct salaries.
+The cost of software includes costs of instalment and direct salaries.

 Such acquired intellectual property rights are amortised on a straight-line basis over the contract period, not exceeding 10 years.
 If the actual useful life is shorter than either the remaining life or the contract period, the asset is amortised over this shorter useful life.
 Acquired intellectual property rights are written down to their recoverable amount where this is lower than the carrying amount, as described below.

-Individual minor development projects running for short-term periods and subject to limited risk are capitalised under other intangible assets as described under ‘Research and development expenses’ and are measured at cost less accumulated amortisation and impairment.
+Individual minor development projects running for short-term periods which fulfill the requirement in IFRS are capitalised under other intangible assets as described under ‘Research and development expenses’ and are measured at cost less accumulated amortisation and impairment.

 Intangible assets with indeterminable useful lives are not amortised, but are tested for impairment at least once a year.
 To the extent that the carrying amount of the assets exceeds the recoverable amount, the assets are written down to this lower amount, as described below.